HHMagnus/HHMagnus/README.md

 I studied a MSc in Computer Science and Engineering at Technical University of Denmark (DTU), where I focused on Embedded and Distributed Systems.

-In my freetime you will find me working on small Software projects.
+In my freetime you will find me working on different projects, some of which you can see below.